 6. Gandhi spinning Charkha. - Anon, (2016). [online] Upload.wikimedia.org.
 Available at: Click here.

 - Anon, (2016). [online] Frontline.in.
 Available at: Click here.

-One of the major government policies that have had its impact on India's industrial design history is the division of industries in terms of public and private sector, through a series of Industry Policy Resolutions in 1948 and 1956.
+One of the major government policies that have had an impact on India's industrial design history is the division of industries in terms of the public and private sectors, through a series of Industry Policy Resolutions in 1948 and 1956.
 Coupled with the elaborate matrix of licenses and regulations that were required to set up and run businesses in India between 1947 and 1990, the infrastructure for a planned economy eventually led to the culling down of Indian made products.